 Should you hire a car in Belarus?

 Located on the edge of Eastern Europe, sandwiched between Poland, Ukraine and Russia, Belarus is not generally somewhere that is considered a tourist destination, however it does have a variety of attractions to offer the visitor.
 Hiring a car in Belarus allows you to explore its bustling cities such as Minsk and Brest and venture through it's pretty countryside, picturesque villages and lush thick forests.
 We arrange car hire at various locations across Belarus where you can collect your car rental from including Minsk International Airport, St Jean Airport and downtown Minsk.

 It can be time consuming searching the internet for hours looking for a good deal on your car hire, so let us do the hard work for you.
-We trawl through hundreds of car rental suppliers such as Hertz, Avis and Dollar to source the best deals and price possible.
+We trawl through hundreds of car rental suppliers such as Sixt, Avis and Budget to source the best deals and price possible.
 Our booking engine is really easy to understand, safe and secure and obtaining a quote takes moments.
 So if you're planning to hire a car in Belarus then try us for a quote today and see how much we can save you.

 Belarus Mini Guide